Home | Sports | Grade Schools | Academics | National Champs | Class of 75 Home |

 Kathy Feaster Kathy Feaster Alley

 After graduation, I moved to Seattle and began my career with Battelle.
 I loved living in Seattle during the '70s and '80s - I had a lot of fun and met many people who are still close friends.
-After almost 15 years in Seattle, I moved back to Richland.
+After almost 15 years in Seattle, I moved back to Richland and work for Battelle in Science and Engineering Education.
 I really enjoy the slower pace, familiar faces, sense of community, and visits from friends when they are in town to see their families.
-I'm working for Battelle in the Science Education Programs office (programs for K-12 students and teachers).
-I married Greg "Boog" Alley (RHS '73) in August 1998.
-My daughter Katelyn, from my first marriage, is a sophomore at Richland High and has the true Bomber spirit.
+I am married to Greg "Boog" Alley (RHS '73) and have a daughter (2004 RHS graduate) from my first marriage.
 I love cooking and entertaining family and friends and, especially, tending to my vegetable and flower gardens.

 Cathy Gilstrap Cathy Gilstrap Couto